What is Interfaith Caregivers?

 - We receive all our money through donations or grants.

-- About a third of our money comes from grants and the United Way.
+- About a third of our income comes from grants and the St Croix Valley United Way.

 - A smaller part of our income is from local organizations, churches, businesses, community groups and special events.

 - Our projected expenses for 2019 are $236,300.

 - We’ve received a donation of $3.00 in cash from a gentleman who was happy with his ride.
 We’ve received gifts of $500 and $1000 from people in the county that believe in what we do.

 - No gift is too small…or too big!
 Give only what you can afford to give!

 - Visit the “Donations” page to see how you can help!

 Are you associated with the Polk County government?